📘 Free eBook: Supply Chain Lessons for 2025–2026

 As TikTok Shop continues to scale into 2026, fulfillment is increasingly what separates steady growth from stalled momentum.

-When fulfillment cannot keep pace, brands either cap growth intentionally or sacrifice margin trying to recover.
+When fulfillment cannot keep pace, brands are forced to choose between capping growth intentionally or sacrificing margin to recover.
+Neither is a long-term strategy.

 RELATED: TikTok Shop’s New USPS Rule: What It Means for Your 2026 Shipping Strategy